 - It is available in different finishes from satin to high gloss.

-- It is elastic and can withstand temperature changes without cracking or peeling.
+- Flexible finish and can withstand temperature changes without cracking or peeling.

 - Oil-based polyurethane is known to yellow over time due to the presence of synthetic oils in its formula.